gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Get them out of here!"
 Special Leaf wheezed to Mama Roo.
 "I can't keep this up much longer!"

-"We're not leavin' you!"
+"We're not leaving you!"
 Maddy cried, but her mother was pulling her, saying, "Come on!
 Come on!" as the huge hauler bot batted away a clump of flying earth and rumbled forward once again.